jamestbrown5/2018_Notebook/2018_Notebook.md

 5. Using a blender, blend together diet meal and mixture for 3mins.
 6. Quickly pour diet into a storage container
 #### **BE Respirometry Setup**
-* 25 BE larvae in long day conditions placed in a 32-well tray
+* 32 BE larvae in long day and short day conditions placed in 32-well trays
 * Each larvae will be assayed for metabolic activity as proxied by CO2 production
 #### **Lab Meeting**
 * Leigh discussed the advanced PhD program funded by the NSF in Antarctica